-Figure 10: Relationship between the operational objectives of SP10 Neurorobotics Platform SP10s operational objectives are to:
+Figure 10: Relationship between the strategic objectives of SP10 Neurorobotics Platform

-00 10.1: In silico models of behaviour, cognition and motor control
+OO 10.1: In silico models of behaviour, cognition and motor control

 - Develop and perform pilot in silico experiments that drive the development of the Neurorobotics Platform (NRP). - Work with SP1-SP6 to integrate brain models with models of spinal cord, sensory, motor and vestibular systems and to close the sensory-motor loop of CNS, PNS and body. - Work with SP1-SP6 and community to reconstruct sensory motor maps needed for basic motor control. - Work with SP1-SP6 and community scientists to reconstruct basic drives, value- and motivation systems for autonomy.